 CWRC, in collaboration with the Presidents Council, created the Computer Use Protocol, which establishes and provides guidelines to be used by all PHA residents in computer labs or stations in 2017.
 The Protocol is posted in the all computer labs and stations and can be found by clicking on this link. computer use protocol_approved version 2016

 With an increasing need for the use of a debit card, CWRC and the Presidents Council worked together to create the Debit Card Use and Policy.
 This policy gives resident councils the opportunity to own a debit card to make purchases easier and safely.

 CWRC’s bylaws had not been updated for the past several years.
 So in 2018, the CWRC Board met and reviewed the bylaws and updated it to reflect current practices and needs.

 In 2018 CWRC reorganized its office and purchased a computer to make the office usable.
 Although the office is CWRC’s, the Board agreed to share the space with the Mt.
 Airy Resident Council.

 In the past, CWRC tracks finances mainly through the traditional physical files.
 But in 2018 CWRC purchased QuickBooks accounting software to track finances electronically.
-The Treasurer and Chair are being trained to use the software.

 Launch of Official Website